dutchers/docker-images/cheat-sheet.rst

 The commands here use our image names so it's easy to use this repo to run them.

-``docker pull``
+``docker pull ff0000/dev-machine:latest``
     Pulls an image.
 If the repository has a newer version of the image, it pulls the diffs between your copy and the repository.

-``docker run``
+``docker run ff0000/dev-machine:latest``
     This creates a container from your image and starts it.
 The options are unpacked below.

 ``docker run -it ff0000/dev-machine:latest /bin/zsh``
     Runs the dev-machine in interactive mode with the command /bin/zsh.
 This command will start the container, connect you to it and give you a zsh shell prompt.
-Note the last arguement `/bin/zsh` could be anything, want to start nginx replace it with `/usr/sbin/nginx` but really the only time you -it is to get a shell.
+Note the last arguement `/bin/zsh` could be anything, want to start nginx replace it with `/usr/sbin/nginx` but in reality, the only time you -it is to get a shell.

 ``docker run -it -p 8000:8000 ff0000/dev-machine:latest /bin/zsh``
     Does the same as above but maps port 8000 of the container to port 8000 of the container to port 8000 on the host machine.
 This let's you access http://yourip:8000

-``docker run -it -p 8000:8000 -v .:/srv/active dev-machine /bin/zsh``
+``docker run -it -p 8000:8000 -v .:/srv/active ff0000/dev-machine:latest /bin/zsh``
-    Does the same as above but also mounts the directory you are in to the directoyr /srv/active in the container.
+    Does the same as above but also mounts the directory you are in to the directory /srv/active in the container.

-``docker run -d dev-machine``
+``docker run -d ff0000/dev-machine:latest``
     This will run the container in the background.

 ``docker ps``
     Lists running containers.
-The output looks like this, and yes it runsing into the 180th column!
+There is example output below.
+Yes it runs into the 180th column, hope you have a big monitor!

 ::